What is CFD trading and how does it work?

 Margin calls and gradual close-out

-If your equity (ie the value of your account) drops below 100% of your maintenance margin, you may receive a margin call asking you to top up your balance or reduce your exposure.
-If you don’t act, your provider may gradually close your positions to reduce risk.
+If your equity (the value of your account) drops below 100% of your required maintenance margin, you may receive a margin call.
+This is a warning asking you to top up your balance or reduce your exposure.
+If you don’t act, your provider may close your positions to reduce risk.

 At Capital.com, you’ll get a second margin call when your equity reaches 75% of your margin requirements.
-When it reaches 50%, we start to close positions automatically to prevent you losing any more.
+When it reaches 50%, we automatically start to close positions automatically to prevent further losses.

 Negative balance protection

-Many regulators stipulate that your provider must offer negative balance protection to retail (ie non-professional).
-This means that your account balance can’t go below zero.
+Many regulators require CFD brokers to offer negative balance protection to retail traders (non-professionals).
+This means that your account balance can’t drop below zero.

-Professional clients – sometimes referred to as wholesale clients – don’t get this protection.
+Professional clients – sometimes referred to as wholesale clients – don’t receive negative balance protection, so their potential losses can exceed account balances.

 Trade rising and falling markets